-LAWRENCE: Retired General Pete Chiarelli is former vice chief of the Army.
+LAWRENCE: Retired Gen. Pete Chiarelli is former vice chief of the Army.
 He says there's no perfect way to diagnose PTSD or TBI.

-LAWRENCE: He said the incentive of an honorable discharge with all its benefits is critical to good order and discipline, and not everyone earns one.
+LAWRENCE: He says the incentive of an honorable discharge, with all its benefits, is critical to good order and discipline; and not everyone earns one.
 Carol Scott is the chair of military and veterans law at the Federal Bar Association.
 She's been handling cases of bad paper since the 1970s.
-She thinks the military leans toward blaming the soldiers and underplaying PTSD.
+She thinks the military leans toward blaming the soldiers, and underplaying PTSD.

 LAWRENCE: Brandon Bailey, the vet who got injured on that medivac flight, says none of that is open to him.

 BAILEY: Job programs, welcome home programs - but if you don't have an honorable discharge, you don't get any of it.

 LAWRENCE: Bailey's marriage fell apart this year.
 He says he still suffers from chronic pain, depression and memory loss, which makes it hard to find a job.
 A bad discharge is like a scarlet letter.
 No VA home loan, or GI bill for school.
 No VA medical care.
 Eric Highfill, the Navy vet who got turned away from the Michigan VA, he says when people see his bad paper, every door closes.